hithereiamaliff/hithereiamaliff/README.md

 - React & TypeScript for frontend development
 - Node.js for backend solutions
 - Railway for backend deployment and hosting
-- Firebase for database hosting
+- Supabase for database hosting
 - AI assistance for enhanced development workflows 💻

 ## Featured Projects